Policy Brief

 Statistics Jersey publishes quarterly retail price reports.

-- half of the groups contributed to the decrease in the annual rate of inflation, including the housing, fuel and light and fares and other travel groups
+- five groups contributed to the decrease in the annual rate of inflation, including the housing, tobacco and household services groups

 - leisure services, which includes entertainment, sport and leisure fees and off-Island holidays, was the price group that made the largest contribution to the annual rate of inflation, contributing 0.6 of a percentage point to the rate

-- RPI(Y), which measures underlying inflation, increased by 3.0%
+- RPI(Y), which measures underlying inflation, increased by 3.4%, which was 0.4 percentage points higher than the December 2024 rate

 - RPI Low Income increased by 3.4%

-- annual changes in RPI(X), RPI(Y) and RPI Pensioners were 0.3 to 0.6 percentage points smaller than those in September 2024 and RPI Low Income was essentially unchanged from September 2024
+- annual changes in RPI(X), RPI(Y) and RPI Pensioners were 0.2 to 0.4 percentage points higher than those in December 2024 and RPI Low Income was essentially unchanged from December 2024

-- the rate of inflation in Jersey, as measured by the RPI, was 1.0 percentage points lower than the UK CPIH, which is the broadly comparable headline rate of inflation for the UK; this marks the first time since June 2022 that the Jersey RPI rate has been lower than the UK CPIH.
+- the rate of inflation in Jersey, as measured by the RPI, was 1.1 percentage points lower than the UK CPIH, which is the broadly comparable headline rate of inflation for the UK.

 The following graph is reproduced from the report.